nanoexpress/ultimate-oss/docs/DOCS.md

 ## IDE Support

-IDE Support was provided by TypeScript typings and JSDoc comments with source-mapping for improved debugging, you have do not worry about this
+IDE Support was provided by TypeScript typings and JSDoc comments with source-mapping for improved debugging, you should not worry about this